lab-oak/oak/README.md

 * A program for generating neural network training data for both battling and team building

-* An analyis engine that accepts any position in a a simple text format
+* An analysis engine that accepts any position in a a simple text format

 * A tool for comparing the strength of different neural network and search parameters